 The easiest way to write a great headline is to take inspiration from what has already been written.

 If you want to attract readers, stick with what is proven to work.
-Turn to professional writers and prominent media outlets and work to mimic their style.
-They have years of research and testing to determine what works and what doesn’t.
+Turn to professional writers and prominent media outlets and use them to mimic their style.
+They have years of research and testing to determine what works and what doesn't.